 The practice of “giving back” to the community is common in many great companies.
 However, Crook says HomeServe is the first provider in the industry to introduce an initiative to help with hardship funding in service areas.

 “The ‘HomeServe Cares’ program leverages the company’s existing service infrastructure and financial resources to assist disadvantaged homeowners who are faced with a service emergency and don’t have a service plan or the funds to cover an emergency repair,” Crook says.

-Congratulations, HomeServe, for designing and maintaining a culture of HVAC service, training and recruiting that is second to none.
+Congratulations, HomeServe, for designing and maintaining a culture of service for its HVAC contractors, including training and recruiting that is second to none.
 We welcome you to the ranks of the Contracting Business ‘Contractors of Excellence.’